codaley/objectdet-tflitemm/README.md

 ### Overview

-This project uses **TensorFlow Lite Model Maker** in **Google Colab** to perform transfer learning with an **EfficientDet-Lite2** backbone.
-The goal is to train a custom object detection model using novel data and deploy it to an Android device for real-time inference.
+This project demonstrates how to train a custom object detection model using **TensorFlow Lite Model Maker** with an **EfficientDet-Lite2** backbone.
+The training process utilizes transfer learning to fine-tune the model on novel data, enabling the detection of specific objects such as rocks and bags.
+The model is trained in **Google Colab** using a custom Python environment and then deployed to an Android device for inference.

-The training process involves preparing a dataset of annotated images, configuring the training pipeline, and generating a TensorFlow Lite model (efficientdet-lite2.tflite).
-This model is then integrated into an Android app for deployment, enabling real-time object detection with the rear-facing camera.
+The training pipeline involves preparing a dataset of annotated images, configuring hyperparameters, and generating a TensorFlow Lite model (`efficientdet-lite2.tflite`).
+The resulting model is integrated into an Android app, which supports real-time object detection using the rear-facing camera.

-The use case demonstrates distinguishing between rocks and bags as a proof-of-concept to assist autonomous vehicles in making safer decisions when encountering objects in their path.
+This project was inspired by cases where self-driving cars struggled to differentiate between objects like rocks and bags, leading to unsafe decisions.
+While not designed to interface directly with autonomous vehicles, it explores solutions to these detection challenges and highlights the potential to improve safety in automated systems.

 - **Intended Behavior Logic**:
-  - If a **rock** is detected, the vehicle will swerve to avoid the obstacle.
+  - If a **rock** is detected, the vehicle would swerve to avoid the obstacle.
-  - If a **bag** is detected, the vehicle will not swerve, reducing unnecessary evasive actions.
+  - If a **bag** is detected, the vehicle would not swerve, reducing unnecessary evasive actions.

 ![Example of app detecting objects in a live scene](media/rockbag-tflite-android.gif)